ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 > {: .solution}
 {: .challenge}

-The next, more advanced type of conditional statement that we will consider further combines the IF...
+A more advanced type of conditional statement combines multiple IF...
 THEN...
-ELSE tags to make a statememnt with many alternative outcomes.
+ELSE statements to make a complex statememnt with many alternative outcomes.

 ![Control Statements](../fig/if-else-statement-in-R-12.webp){: width="500" }
 *[Image source][ifElseInR]*